 “I love being in the classroom.
 It is a dream job for me,” he says.

-Professor Ching was attracted to Regent’s commitment to the integration of the Christian faith and law as evidenced in both classroom devotions and curricular explorations of how the Christian faith informs what the law is and what it could be.
+Professor Ching was attracted to Regent’s commitment to the integration of the Christian faith through classroom devotions and curricular explorations of how the Christian faith informs what the law is and what it can become.

-Yet much as he enjoys the role he gets to play in the lives of his students, they are but one of the things he loves about being on faculty here.
+Yet as much as he enjoys his role, it is only one of the things he loves about being on faculty.

-“Since I was a little kid there were only two things I wanted to do.
-One was to be a lawyer and the other was to be a writer,” he said.
+“Since I was a little kid, there were only two things I wanted to do.
+One was to be a lawyer and the other was to be a writer,” he says.

-Professor Ching has written multiple novels which subject matter range from skateboarding (one of his favorite pastimes), to historical fiction, science fiction, and life as a law student.
-Now, as a law professor, his scholarship allows him to integrate his love of writing with his passion for law.
+Professor Ching has written multiple novels on topics ranging from skateboarding, which is one of his favorite pastimes, to historical fiction, science fiction, and life as a law student.
+As a law professor, his scholarship allows him to integrate his love of writing with his passion for law.

 “It’s really a wonderful experience to get to carve out large parts of my day to analyze and write about important issues,” he explains.